LucaMalavolta/PyORBIT/docs/index.md

   the same hyper-parameters.
 -->

+## Updates on version 10

+- *Improved speed* especially on
+After several failed attempts, I finally managed to apply the advices from the [emcee parallelization page](https://emcee.readthedocs.io/en/stable/tutorials/parallel/) to the rather complex structure of PyORBIT.
+The speed up is noticeable for large datasets (e.g., photometry)

 ## References

 If you find `PyORBIT` useful for your work, please cite [Malavolta et al. (2016)](https://ui.adsabs.harvard.edu//#abs/2016A&A...588A.118M/abstract) and [Malavolta et al. (2018)](https://ui.adsabs.harvard.edu//#abs/2018AJ....155..107M/abstract).